dagger/dagger/RELEASING.md

 to read more about this, see [this (private) Discord thread](https://discord.com/channels/707636530424053791/1101242942267601038/1101508879671623780).

+- [ ] If doing a minor release, determine if there are any deprecations that can be removed

 > [!NOTE]
 >
 > Once you know what type of release we are producing - patch vs minor -